paule965/LuksHeader4Hashcat/README.md

 # LuksHeader4Hashcat
-rebuild a luksheader for hashcat
+rebuilds a luksheader for hashcat
 Syntax: python LuksHeader4Hashcat.py "LUKS.img"

-______

--parse statusinformation about Luks
+-parsing statusinformation about Luks

--parse statusinformation about Keyslots
+-parsing statusinformation about Keyslots

--choice to select (only!) one Keyslot
+-allows selection of (only!) one Keyslot

--aktivates 0xdead Keyslots

--change the PayloadOffset if it is >4096 sectors and rebuild the luksheader with a max filesize 4096+1 sectors
+-aktivates 0xdead Keyslots with (valid?) entry -changes the PayloadOffset if it is >4096 sectors and rebuild the luksheader with a max filesize 4096+1 sectors